Marcus-Son/The_Construction_of_Classification_model_of_machinery_oil_conditions/README.md

-# Classification of construction machinery oil conditions by using unbalanced data sampling techniques and knowledge distillation
+# The Construction of Classification model of machinery oil conditions by using unbalanced data sampling techniques and knowledge distillation

 ## 배경